 It’s miserable and magical.”

-I’m happy, because I’m in a great place personally.
+I’m happy to be in a great place personally.
 I’m getting better emotionally, I’m being productive, and every day I’m closer to the person I want to be.
 I’m free, which comes with responsibilities.
 I’m confused, but that doesn’t mean I’m not seeking clarity and trying to live logically, even if the most logical path requires pain.

 It’s miserable and magical.
 I’m not pretending like everything’s okay.
 Once I’ve spent some time facing reality, though, I’m going to remind myself that truth is positive.
 I’ll look in the mirror and say, “Hey, Cynthia, I’m looking good.
 I’m proud of me.
 I’m healthy and dedicated and I’m growing.
 Happy birthday, even though it doesn’t feel like it.”